 - While the Covid-19 pandemic unfolded at different times and with varying levels of impact across the footprint of the Group, all parts of the business were devoted to ensuring the physical, emotional and social health and safety of our people, taking into account employee preferences during this time.
 Our response to the pandemic and the ways in which we have protected our people have been a theme across the Board's discussions during 2020.
-The Remuneration Committee also received an update on this topic in September 2020. - All of our businesses have run regular sessions to support the physical, mental, emotional and social wellbeing of our people.
+The Remuneration Committee also received an update on this topic in September 2020. - Almost all employees have spent at least part of 2020 working remotely, in line with local restrictions and guidance. - No employees were furloughed or made redundant as a result of the pandemic.
+Our remuneration programmes operated as usual during the pandemic period with medical insurance coverage extended to offer free Covid-19 testing where necessary.
+Employees received their regular remuneration during any periods of shielding or self- - Asia has established a mental health strategy, emphasising virtual connections and community engagement as part of our commitment to D&I. - All of our businesses have run regular sessions to support the physical, mental, emotional and social wellbeing of our people.
 Mental health provision has been strengthened in a number of our insurer benefit arrangements. - The Collaboration Jam and employee survey earlier in the year highlighted the challenges of remote working and work-life balance during the Covid-19 pandemic.
 To coincide with World Mental Health Day, we held our first global wellbeing day in October.
 This consisted of a series of online sessions across all time-zones, including a session in which our leaders shared their own stories about the mental health challenges that they have faced.
-Jackson and our London office have offered regular sessions on different aspects of wellbeing and stress management.
+Jackson and our London office have offered regular sessions on different aspects of wellbeing and stress management. - The Board has received regular updates from management on how our people have been supported. - Beyond this, it is essential that the Group reacts to the trends in workforce expectations that have been intensified and accelerated by the pandemic, particularly around new and more flexible ways of working.
+Each business is exploring how we can meet the expectations of existing and future staff about flexibility around schedules and location.